samsontejas86/school-api-node/README.md

 # School Management API

 A Node.js API service for managing school data with location-based sorting capabilities.
+The system includes a comprehensive database of 230+ schools across major US cities.

 ## Features